damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 - `outcome ~ predictor1:predictor2`

-To test a full model (i.e which contains all possible main effects and all possible interaction effects), the predictors can be separated by the symbol `*`.
+To test a full model (i.e., which contains all possible main effects and all possible interaction effects), the predictors can be separated by the symbol `*`.

 Here is a full model with 2 predictors and therefore 3 hypotheses (2 main effects and 1 interaction effect):